rasulkhan-RK/python_pro/README.md

  <h3>12.
 Music Recommender</h3>
  <p>A basic Python project that recommends songs based on user preferences.</p>

+ <h3>13.
+Random Name Generator</h3>
+ <p>A simple Python script that creates random name combinations by picking from two name lists.
+The user enters how many names to generate, and the program outputs them in a First_Second format.</p>

+ <h3>14.
+Name Reverser</h3>
+ <p>A simple Python script that takes a name as input and prints the reversed version.
+Great for practicing string manipulation and user input.</p>

+ <h3>15.
+Vowel Counter</h3>
+ <p>A Python script that counts the number of vowels (A, E, I, O, U) in a given string.
+It helps practice string iteration and basic counting logic.</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>